kuldeepsinghsadioura/ALPR-Database/README.md

 ## :warning: Disclaimer

 This is meant to be a helpful hobby project and is still a work-in-progress.
-There's a good amount of spaghetti code in here and random things left over from the initial release.
+There's a good amount of spaghetti vibe coding in here and random things left over from the initial release.
 Not to be relied on for anything critical.